 Follow up message triggered by user in-app behavior

 The main job after new users signed up is to retain them.
 Check out on them to see how they find your product and let them know you are ready to help.
-Make the message personal and relevant to what they do in the app to boost higher engagement.
+Make the message personal and relevant to what they do inside the system and provide in-app support to boost higher engagement.
 It is a good idea to offer something extra (bonus, discount, free shipping) that enhances user experience to grow brand loyalty.

 Message with an incentive